SparkleMalone/DataBasics/README.md

 library(daymetr)
 library(tidyverse)
 ```
-## What is the climate of Yale-Myers Forest?
+### What is the climate of Yale-Myers Forest?

-Yale-Myers Forest is a 7,840 acre research forest Connecticut.
-It is a hub for education, research, and harvesting operations within the Yale School Forest System.
+Yale-Myers Forest is a 7,840 acre research forest in Connecticut.
+It is a hub for education, research, and harvesting operations within the Yale Forest School system.
 The forest primarily consists of mixed hardwoods on glacial till soils, featuring a significant presence of hemlock, scattered white pine stands from old field origins, and red pine plantations established in the 1940s.

 To explore the climate of the area, download daily daymet data for (41.952909, -72.123859).
 Review the arguments for the download_daymet() function.

 ```{r, include=T}
 ?download_daymet()
 ```
-To use the download_daymet() function you need the latitude, longitude, start (1990), and end (2018).
+To use the download_daymet() function you need the latitude, longitude, start (1990), and end (2018) years.

 ```{r, include=T}
 Yale.Myers.daymet <- download_daymet( lat =  41.952909,